-Let's focus on interpretations like d_3 (we'll look at d_1 and d_2 in §5.2).
+Let's focus on interpretations like d_3 (for d_1 and d_2 , see §5.1).
 This idea of having different input and output interpretations occurs all the time in the real world.
 (I don't know how often it is considered in the more rarefied atmosphere of computation theory.)
-For example, machine-translation systems that use an "interlingua" work this way: Chinese input is encoded into an "interlingual" representation language (often thought of as an internal, "meaning"-representation language that encodes the "proposition" expressed by the Chinese input), and English output is generated from that interlingua (re-expressing in English the proposition that was originally expressed in Chinese).
-Cognition (assuming that it is computable!) also works this way: Perceptual encodings into the "language" of the biological neural network of our brain surely differ from motor decodings.
-(Newell's above-quoted examples of hearing and flying are surely different.)
+For example, machine-translation systems that use an "interlingua" work this way: Chinese input is encoded into an "interlingual" representation language (often thought of as an internal, "meaning"-representation language that encodes the "proposition" expressed by the Chinese input), and English output is generated from that interlingua (re-expressing in English the proposition that was originally expressed in Chinese).24 Cognition (assuming that it is computable!) also works this way: Perceptual encodings into the "language" of the biological neural network of our brain surely differ from motor decodings.
+(Newell's abovequoted examples of hearing and flying are surely different.)